-When I have told my clients that the counselling notes of our session may be subpoenaed I have had direct experience of clients leaving counselling and in another case a client deliberately censors herself...
+When I have told my clients that the counselling notes of our session may be subpoenaed I have had direct experience of clients leaving counselling and in another case a client deliberately censors herself...124

-Understandably, practitioners therefore view breaches of confidentiality through use of subpoenas as undermining the primary purpose of counselling and psychiatric care, being effective medical treatment.
-116 Vulnerable victims, particularly those who have suffered from sexual abuse or family violence, are being put in the position of having to choose between engagement in court processes and engagement in the therapeutic process.
-117 As a result, some members of the public in need of psychiatric care do not feel confident enough to access it, and others are at a greater risk of misdiagnosis and treatment plans that subsequently do not meet their actual needs.
-With victims of sexual assault often suffering from post-traumatic stress disorder (PTSD), suicidal tendencies, depression, chronic anxiety and other serious mental illnesses, 118 there is a clear public interest in ensuring that they are supported in accessing treatment.
-The same goes for victims of family violence and as WLS NSW is aware that there is significant underreporting of sexual violence in the context of family violence, accessing treatment for one kind of violence may also lead to disclosures and treatment for other forms of violence.
+Understandably, practitioners therefore view breaches of confidentiality through use of subpoenas as undermining the primary purpose of counselling and psychiatric care, being effective treatment.
+It means vulnerable victims elect to compromise essential therapeutic interventions to avoid potential exposure and shame through court processes.
+As a result, some people in need of psychiatric care do not feel confident enough to access it, and others are at a greater risk of misdiagnosis and treatment plans that subsequently do not meet their actual needs.
+With victims often suffering from post-traumatic stress disorder (PTSD), suicidal tendencies, depression, chronic anxiety and other serious mental illnesses, there is a clear public interest in ensuring that they are supported in accessing treatment.

 Deterrence from fully accessing support services undermines the ability of people to recover from trauma and mental illness, and in parenting matters, is likely to have an impact on parenting capacity.
 Further, misdiagnoses can have additional negative effects in family court matters.
-For example, a woman who has been the victim of family violence and is suffering from PTSD may not make
+For example, a woman who has been the victim of family violence and is suffering from PTSD may not make full disclosures about her experiences of violence due to fear that her privacy will be breached and her safety compromised.
+She may then be misdiagnosed and mischaracterised as having another mental illness, with the incorrect diagnosis then used to assess her parenting capacity.
+Similarly substance abuse by victims of violence may be given undue weight in proceedings if the context of family violence is not disclosed to health service providers during treatment.